Dial 911 for Fire, Police, or Medical Emergency

 Electric Power is provided by Duke Power.

-The Haywood Knolls Association sends a newsletter to all members 8 times a year.
+The Haywood Knolls Association sends a quarterly newsletter to residents.
 The newsletters report on Board actions taken at its scheduled or special meetings.
 It also includes information of interest to the members, including security, events happening in the community, common area information, new comers information, educational items, and long term planning initiatives.